Attamusc/Code-Practice/README.markdown

 * Pascal's Triangle (scala)
 * Balanced Parenthesis in String (scala)
 * Counting the number of ways to make change for given amount (scala)
+* (Greedy) Minimum number of coins to create given number (node)
+* Add/Multiply two numbers as strings/arrays problem (node)
+* Give a data structure for and multiply two numbers as strings/arrays problem (node)
+* (Recursive) Minimum number of coins to create given number (node)

 ## Todo

+### Previous Interview Questions

-* TODO: Page citation count vector Problem: find h_index (sorted and unsorted)
+* Page citation count vector Problem: find h_index (sorted and unsorted)
-* TODO: checkRegex function
+* checkRegex function (WooHoo!
+Non-deterministic finite automata! or brute-force with recursion)
-* TODO: Array of 0's and 1's problem
+* Array of 0's and 1's problem
-* TODO: Set of minimum average coins for numbers 1 to n
+* Set of minimum average coins for numbers 1 to n, of size m
+* Given a list of login/logout times, return the number of active users for a given interval
-* TODO: (Greedy) Minimum number of coins to create given number
+* Find the number of substrings that are palindromes from a given string
-* TODO: Add/Multiply two numbers as strings/arrays problem
-* TODO: Give a data structure for and multiply two numbers as strings/arrays problem
-* TODO: Quicksort
-* TODO: Mergesort
+* Determine the most common words in a 1 terabyte file
-* TODO: Find the center of a graph
+* Find the center of a graph

+### Classical Problems

-* TODO: Knapsack Problem
+* Knapsack Problem
+* Look-and-say sequence
+* Construct a magic square

+### Data Structures and Algorithms

+* Quicksort
+* Mergesort
-* TODO: RADIX sort
+* RADIX sort
-* TODO: Red-Black Tree
+* Red-Black Tree
+* Binary Tree
+* Set
+* Queue
+* Stack

+### Design Patterns

-* TODO: Visitor Pattern Example
+* Visitor Pattern Example
-* TODO: 'Tell, Don't Ask' Pattern Example
+* 'Tell, Don't Ask' Pattern Example

-* TODO: Construct a magic square
+### Code Kata

+* Kata Five: Bloom filter-based spell checker
+* Kata Six: Anagrams
+* Kata Nine: Back to the Checkout
+* Kata Eleven: Sorting it Out